-Lately, I have received quite a few requests to create a tutorial on how to tam Pandas in Minecraft game.
+Lately, I have received quite a few requests to create a tutorial on how to tam Pandas in the Minecraft game.
 And why not?
-It is quite fun to do, and weirdly enough you can tame pandas in Minecraft.
+It is quite fun to do, and weirdly enough, you can tame pandas in Minecraft.
 Since we are already on this topic, I will also show you how to breed them!

 How to tame Panda in Minecraft game?